somramnani/date-night-v2/README.md

 ## &#x1f4f2; Features

-- Shows result based on your:
+- Results are generated based on location
-  - Location
-  - Interests
-  - Budget
-- Shows the pricing of each event
-- Information that will be displayed
+- Information that will be displayed:
   - Image
+  - Name
   - Price
   - Rating
   - Location
   - Phone Number
+- Save Restauraunts and Events to your itinerary page
 ## :framed_picture: Images

 ![](public/images/homepage.PNG)